 These prayer sheets are being used to open committee meetings in churches and the discussion questions are being posted in bulletins.
 This enables faith communities using either the Roman or Revised Common lectionaries to pray together more fully, while preparing worshipers to receive.

-Biography: I am a wife, mother, grandmother and great grandmother and has served as a NACC Chaplain in hospitals, a prison, and most recently retired after 20 years as a co-founder and chaplain for a hospice program.
+Connie’s Biography: I am a wife, mother, grandmother and great grandmother and has served as a NACC Chaplain in hospitals, a prison, and most recently retired after 20 years as a co-founder and chaplain for a hospice program.
 I hold degrees in Criminal Justice from Kirkwood Community College and a Masters in Theology from Aquinas Institute of Theology.
-When serving as a pastoral associate of a large urban parish I conducted a lectionary study program that has now met continuously for over 37 years.
+I received certification as a Catholic Chaplain after completing a residency at the University of Iowa Hospital and Clinics.When serving as a pastoral associate of a large urban parish I conducted a lectionary study program that has now met continuously for over 38 years.
 The Lectionary Study Guides available on this site are the outcome of all those years of “breaking open” the Word with as many as 4 groups a week.
 If you find them useful please feel free to introduce them to others.

 Get In Touch